Dev-JosephSuvak/multi-resume/README.md

 # Resume Portfolio Application

-A modern resume and portfolio application built with .NET 8 and React, showcasing your skills, projects, experience, and education.
+A modern resume and portfolio application built with .NET 8 and React, showcasing skills, projects, experience, and education.

 ## Features